 1st British Airborne Corps HQ

-The decision to commit 1st British Airborne Corps Headquarters to the battle is a highly questionable one.
-Despite the fact that they landed at Nijmegen, alongside the 82nd Airborne Division, politics demanded that the 1st Airborne Division consequently lost thirty-eight gliders from its First Lift, and as such only half of the 2nd South Staffordshires were brought in on the first day.
+The decision to commit 1st British Airborne Corps Headquarters to the battle was highly questionable, as its mere presence robbed the 1st Airborne Division of thirty-eight First Lift gliders.
+Even though the Corps landed at Nijmegen alongside the 82nd Airborne Division, politics dictated that the British division had to suffer the loss for its inclusion, and so only half of the 2nd South Staffordshires were brought in on the first day.

 Despite all of these mistakes, the Battle of Arnhem may still have had a successful outcome if only the radios had functioned correctly.
 If this had been the case, the 1st Parachute Brigade could not only have better co-ordinated its advance into Arnhem on Sunday 17th and Monday 18th September, but also it could have requested an early dispatch of reinforcements from Divisional HQ when they realised the difficulties that they were in.
 Instead they had to wait until those back on the drop zone grew concerned over the lack of news and sent these reinforcements, in piece-meal formation, aimlessly in the direction of battle.